NannyML/nannyml/docs/quick.rst

 ``wfh_prev_workday``, ``workday`` and ``tenure``. ``identifier`` is the :term:`Identifier` column and ``timestamp`` is the :term:`Timestamp` column.

-The next step is to have NannyML deduce :term:`model metadata<Model Metadata>` from the dataset and make a choice about the way we will split our data into :term:`Data Chunks<Data Chunk>`.
+The next step is to have NannyML extract  :term:`model metadata<Model Metadata>` from the dataset and make a choice about the way we will split our data into :term:`Data Chunks<Data Chunk>`.

 .. code-block:: python